Magnetic North Theatre Festival: The festival

 Total festival attendance in 2007 was over 9,000.
 In 2008, the festival featured 53 performances, involving 10 works in the main program at eight venues, as well as the "Magnetic Encounters" artist talk series and the industry networking event, bringing the total number of public events to over 80.

 Ken Cameron succeeded Vingoe as artistic director in 2007 and served in that position until 2010.
+Ann Connors was the Executive Director.
+They were supported by Naomi Campbell, Industry series producer and Kris Nelson, Encounters Series Curator.
+After Ken, then Ann's sole tenure as CEO, Brenda Leadlay took over.
 The festival's final artistic director was Brendan Healy, who was named to the position in 2016.

 On March 22, 2017, the Magnetic North Theatre Festival announced that it would be cancelling its upcoming 2017 season and would be permanently cancelling the festival.
 The festival stated that due to the festival's accumulated debt, continued operations of the festival would be untenable.

 However, on September 15, 2017, a group of artists and administrators stepped forward to revive the festival by establishing a new board of directors for the organization and developing a plan to retire its debt.
 The organizers intended to relaunch the festival in 2019.